Acrylic on vinyl

 p.s.
 The whole background is pink because this is the inner garden of Violet.
 It happens inside her heart and womb.

 The white lines are not painted, they are scratches and scars.
-They are epistemological slices infringed on Violet’s way of being by the look and judgment of others.
+They are epistemological slices infringed on Violet’s way of being by the looks and judgment of others.

-Update: (April.23.2020) – At first I named this painting “The Garden of Hesperides”.
+Update: April.23.2020 – At first, I named this painting “The Garden of Hesperides”.
 However, later, I changed it to “The Seat of Virtue.”
 The latter title is the English translation of an Asian woman's name with whom I fell in deepest love.
 She was 46 at the time.
 She was entering her pre-menopause years.
 I started painting only because I was in love with this woman.
 She did not love me even though we had a very strong friendship at the time.
 I wanted to impress her.
-That is why a started painting again after so many decades.
-But, soon enough I found out that she was in love with another man.
+That is why I started painting again after so many decades.
+But soon enough I found out that she was in love with another man.

-I continued painting because it was the only way that was left to express my passion (and desperation) and live out my love for her.
+I continued painting because it was the only way that was left for me to express my passion (and desperation) and live out my love for her.
 Painting became a volcano.
 In a matter of a few days, I made 10 paintings to celebrate (or digest my love) for her.
-However, above everything, this painting is about a maturing woman and their choice to press forward, to live the best years of her sexuality.
-At the same time, it is the picture of a real dilemma lived by every mid-aged woman everywhere.
-It is an archetype of, hopefully, how to break a stereotype.
+However, above everything, this painting is about a maturing woman and her choice to press forward, to live the best years of her sexuality.
+At the same time, it is the picture of a real dilemma lived by every middle-aged woman everywhere.
+It is, hopefully, the archetype of how to break a stereotype.